 Our consultants are experienced in nonprofit and public sector issues and activities.
 We assemble a team with the knowledge and skills to meet the unique needs of the client and project.

-Warren Riley, President
+Warren Riley, Managing Director

 In his three decades with NPOS, Warren has worked with hundreds of nonprofit organizations across the country to build their capacity and to advance their mission.
 His work and passion centers on improving community access to mental and behavioral health, as well as improving youth development services.
 In another life, Warren directed a national sales team for a Fortune 100 consumer products company and led KPMG Peat Marwick’s nonprofit practice, where he provided consulting services to a variety of social service agencies, arts and advocacy organizations, associations, schools, and universities.
 He received his Masters of Business Administration from Stanford University, and holds an undergraduate degree from Dartmouth College.